Searching ...

 Dayton, Ohio

 Dayton’s attractiveness is rising because it features an excellent public school system and affordable housing options in the suburbs and the city.
 The culture has deep roots in aviation history, but it has a growing craft beer scene and plenty of parks for recreation.
+Living in Dayton should be on your radar if you want a well-rounded lifestyle with a lower cost of living.

 Why Live in Dayton?